 - Bridget McElwee, aged 21, who landed in America from Donegal, Ireland, in 1908

 - Agnes McElwee, aged 21, who landed in America from Carrigart, Ireland, in 1909

 - Fanny McElwee, aged 20, who landed in America from Tamney, Ireland, in 1911

-- James McElwee, aged 27, who emigrated to the United States from Liverpool, England, in 1911
+- James McElwee, aged 27, who immigrated to the United States from Liverpool, England, in 1911

 McElwee Settlers in Australia in the 19th Century

 - Eliza McElwee, aged 22, a domestic servant, who arrived in South Australia in 1856 aboard the ship "Fitzjames"

 - Sarah McElwee, aged 25, a domestic servant, who arrived in South Australia in 1856 aboard the ship "Fitzjames"

 Emigration to New Zealand followed in the footsteps of the European explorers, such as Captain Cook (1769-70): first came sealers, whalers, missionaries, and traders.
 By 1838, the British New Zealand Company had begun buying land from the Maori tribes, and selling it to settlers, and, after the Treaty of Waitangi in 1840, many British families set out on the arduous six month journey from Britain to Aotearoa to start a new life.
 Early immigrants include: